Lightning-AI/pytorch-lightning/docs/source-fabric/guide/multi_node/cloud.rst

 Bring your own cloud account
 ****************************

-As a `Teams or Enterprise <https://lightning.ai/pricing>`_ customer, you have the option to connect your existing AWS account to Lightning AI.
+As a `Teams or Enterprise <https://lightning.ai/pricing>`_ customer, you have the option to connect your existing cloud account to Lightning AI.
-This gives your enterprise greater control and insight into the cluster management, and all data that your team creates in studios and jobs gets stored safely in your AWS account.
+This gives your organization the ability to keep all compute and data on your own cloud account and your Virtual Private Cloud (VPC).

 ----